-PAGES' scope of interest includes the physical climate system, biogeochemical cycles, ecosystem processes, biodiversity, and human dimensions, on different time scales - Pleistocene, Holocene, last millennium and the recent past.
+PAGES' scope of interest includes the physical climate system, biogeochemical cycles, ecosystem processes, biodiversity, and human dimensions, on different time scales - from the Pliocene to the recent past.

 Over 5,500 scientists from more than 125 countries currently subscribe to PAGES.
 We encourage all interested scientists to get involved and contribute to our initiatives, participate in the workshops we support, and publish PAGES-relevant products.
 PAGES also organizes travel stipends for Guest Scientists.

 The PAGES universe

 Our science structure (the triangle in the middle of the circle) defines the scientific scope of our activities and addresses the key components of the Earth system through the themes climate, environment, and humans.